Virtual Networks Different Azure Regions

 Communicate Between VMs

-Please connect your both VMs (vmeast – vmwest) and then login using your credentials.
+Please connect both your VMs (vmeast – vmwest) and then log in using your credentials.

 Now we need to disable Windows defender firewall on the both VMs.